-The University can provide some support for have students who documented learning disabilities.
+The University can provide some support for students who have documented learning disabilities.
 The University ultimately determines the types and extent of support offered.
-Kingswood will not accommodate a student to the extent that experiences educational and integrity are compromised for the student or for other students in the course.
+Kingswood will not accommodate a student to the extent that educational experiences and integrity are compromised for the student or for other students in the course.